Davbp24/Davbp24/README.md

 - 👋 Hi, I’m @Davbp24
 - 👀 I’m interested in learning how to code and programming languages and applications of various sorts.
-- 🌱 I’m currently learning Java and C#, well, trying to learn is more like it.
+- 🌱 I’m currently learning Java and Web Development
 - 💞️ I’m looking to collaborate on simple projects that help me learn how to code and be an effective software engineer.
 - 📫 How to reach me - Through my profile, my email - daviddbp.buciopaz@gmail.com
 - 😄 Pronouns: He/Him